jacob13400/GameDev/alien-mario/README.md

-## Pong
+## Alien-Mario
-This based on one of the very first games to bring out the gaming industry.
+This is a copy of the Super Mario brothers game, with an alien sprite

 ### Implementation